|Other College:||Sonoma State University|

 - Nebraska Scholar-Athlete Honor Roll (Fall 2012*, 2013, 2014*; Spring 2012, 2013*, 2014*)

 *indicates a perfect 4.0 GPA semester

-Grassel transferred to Nebraska before the spring season and competed in five tournaments before the season ended.
-Grassel opened his Husker career at the Big Ten Match Play, where he won his first match against Michigan State's Will Morris, 6&5.
+Grassel transferred to Nebraska before the spring season and competed in five tournaments.
+Grassel opened his Husker career at the Big Ten Match Play, where he won his first match against Michigan State’s Will Morris, 6&5.
 Grassel achieved his best score and finish at the Jackrabbit Invitational, where he tied for 55th at 228.
 He posted a 79.69 stroke average in 13 rounds for the Huskers.

 Grassel earned Nebraska Scholar-Athlete Honor Roll accolades for his work in the classroom during the spring semester, earning a 4.0 grade-point average.

 Grassel transferred to Nebraska from Sonoma State University, where he played for one season after sitting out during the fall 2011 campaign.
 As a freshman, Grassel competed in 24 rounds for the Seawolves, including conference, regionals and nationals, helping the team to an 11th-place finish at the NCAA Division II Championship.
 He had a scoring average of 75.8 with a low round of 70.

 During the season, Grassel posted two top-10 finishes, including a third-place finish after posting 1-under-par 215 at the Sonoma State Invitational.
 He also recorded a ninth-place finish at the Argonaut Invitational, shooting a 1-over-par 217.
 Grassel earned academic recognition from the CCAA conference by achieving a 4.0 grade-point average during his freshman year.